tobyhs/enhanced_pull_request/README.md

 * Links to show/hide all comments on outdated diffs in Conversation (links after "Outdated Diff Comments: " below the "Conversation" tab)
-* Replies to emulate conversation threading (reply icon on the right side of a comment header)
 * See the diff of one file in one window as opposed to all changes in one window ("One-File Diff" link below the tab bar)
+* Replies to emulate conversation threading (reply icon on the right side of a comment header); this isn't as useful now that GitHub added message threads
-* Give approval comments (like "lgtm") a green background
+* Give approval comments (like "lgtm") a green background; this isn't as useful now that GitHub provides an "Approve" radio button

 # Development